carpentries-incubator/workflows-nextflow/_episodes/05-operators.md

 ## Splitting items in a channel

-Sometimes you want to split the content of a file or string into smaller chunks that can be processed by downstream operators or processes e.g. items stored in a CSV file.
+Sometimes you want to split the content of a individual item in a channel, like a file or string, into smaller chunks that can be processed by downstream operators or processes e.g. items stored in a CSV file.

 Nextflow has a number of splitting operators that can achieve this: